eazedesign/filesheeter/README.md

 Select one of the following types.
 Contains, StartsWith, EndsWith, Enclosed, Substring, LineLength, LineNumber, Formula.

-In the case of Formula, compose a logical expression[^8] that evaluates to true or false[^9].
+In the case of Formula, compose a logical expression that evaluates to true or false[^8].
+For more details, refer to Criteria Language Syntax.

-[^8]: Appendix의 Expression Operators, Functions and Constant참조

-[^9]: Boolean expressions evaluate to either true or false.
+[^8]: Boolean expressions evaluate to either true or false.

 If the type is equal to LineLength, you must enter the number of character values that you want to compare to the length of a record in the flat file you are parsing.
 The number of character values is different according to the selected encodings.
 For example, you should enter the number of bytes when processing Asian characters.